Peter Mandelson: Personal life

-Mandelson is gay and said to be "intensely private" about his personal life.
-Mandelson considers himself a good role model for gay people because of his success in public office.
-Having lived in London with Reinaldo Avila da Silva, a Brazilian translator, since March 1998, Mandelson wed his partner on 28 October 2023.
-The couple have a collie dog named Jock, who became popular at parties in the British ambassador's residence during his tenure in the ambassadorial office.
+Mandelson is gay and in the late 1990s was said to be "intensely private" about his personal life.
+Mandelson married Reinaldo Avila da Silva, a Brazilian translator, on 28 October 2023, after having lived in London with him since March 1998.
+The pair met in the Caribbean in the mid '90s when Mandelson was an MP and da Silva was an international student in London.
+The couple have a collie dog named Jock.

-In 2008 Mandelson was hospitalised, suffering from a kidney stone.
-At this time, melamine added to milk in China had caused kidney stones and other ailments in thousands of Chinese children, killing at least six.
-During the previous week, Mandelson had drunk a glass of Chinese yoghurt in front of reporters in order to show his confidence in Chinese dairy products, although his own kidney stones were unrelated.

-Mandelson was guest of honour in 2011 at Herbert Morrison Primary School in Vauxhall, South London, which was hosting a special themed day in honour of Mandelson's grandfather Herbert, after whom the school was named.
+In 2008 Mandelson was hospitalised, suffering from kidney stone disease, shortly after drinking a glass of Chinese yoghurt in front of reporters in order to show his confidence in Chinese dairy products, which were being banned in Europe due to a concern over deliberate addition of melamine.
+The melamine was added to make otherwise diluted milk appear as though it had the correct amount of protein, but had caused ailments - including deaths - in Chinese children.
+Though his own condition was unrelated to melamine in dairy products, the media reported on the connection.
+Mandelson was guest of honour in 2011 at Herbert Morrison Primary School in Vauxhall, South London, which was hosting a special themed day in honour of Mandelson's grandfather, Herbert Morrison, after whom the school was named.